AY2021S1-CS2103T-W16-3/tp/docs/UserGuide.md

 * Total monthly incomes
 * Total monthly savings

-The data in the bar charts are automatically updated to include any recent modifications you have made in the Finance Tracker every time you access Analytics.
+The data in the bar charts are automatically updated to include any recent modifications you have made in the Finance Tracker every time you switch to the [Analytics Tab]().
 This will ensure that you will always see the latest information about your spending and saving trends.

 ### 4.10 Exiting the Program